matimortari/boilerplate-nextjs/README.md

 ## Testing & Coverage

-- Run the following command to run unit & integration tests with Vitest:
+- Run the following command to run unit & integration tests with **Vitest**:

   ```bash
   npm run test
   ```

-- Run the following command to run end-to-end tests with Playwright:
+- Run the following command to run end-to-end tests with **Playwright**:

   ```bash
   npm run test:e2e
   ```

-- Run the following command to generate a coverage report for Vitest:
+- Run the following command to generate a coverage report for **Vitest**:

   ```bash
   npm run coverage